 The Lord’s Prayer

-As we come to the ending of the day, let us pray as our Saviour has taught us
+As we come to the ending of this day, let us pray

 but deliver us from evil.